 - 2-way chat between staff and patients

-- an HIPAA compliant program that protects their information
+- a HIPAA-compliant program that protects their information

 - and more

 Growing your dental practice as a business involves making sure your patients are prepared for every appointment.
-Get started with an Intiveo free trial!
+Get started today by booking a meeting.

 Keeping Your Patients Engaged